For several reasons, towns and settlements that once flourished are abandoned and become ghost towns.

 Quindaro, Wyandotte County – Post Office 1857-1909 & 1921-1954 – Some remains of Quindaro are now in the city limits of Kansas City in Quindaro Park.

 Ravanna, Finney County – Post Office 1882-1922 – Only foundations remain.
 Battled with Eminence for the county seat of Garfield County.
-In 1893, Garfield County was annexed to Finney County, and the feud was over.
+In 1893, Garfield County was annexed to Finney County, and the feud ended.

 Raymond, Rice County – Post Office 1872-? – Estimated population of 76 in 2020.